Machu Picchu – The Unmissable Marvel

 Nowadays, more than one million people visit the site annually (1.4 million in 2016), and the authorities had to cap the number of daily entrances to 5,940 – but that’s still far more than the 2,500 recommended by the UNESCO to protect the site.

-It is of course difficult to write a complete article about Machu Picchu.
-Each building, each monument would deserve a whole paragraph and more!
-I still hope that you enjoyed the virtual tour and reading about these few interesting facts about Machu Picchu.
+I hope that you enjoyed the virtual tour and reading about these few interesting facts about Machu Picchu.
+I bet you have learned a thing or two!

 The tourism pressure on the site keeps increasing, and the authorities keep putting more and more limitations of what you can do or not – If you have always wanted to see Machu Picchu, I suggest you to go as soon as you can!